neuralRob/neuralRob/README.md

 - 👋 Hi, I’m @neuralRob
-- 👀 I’m interested in signal processing and machine learning
+- 👀 I’m interested in wearable tech, controls, signal processing, body pose estimation.

 <!---
 neuralRob/neuralRob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.